infosec-intern/sneaky-systemd-shit/README.md

 * [systemd-run]
   * It's possible to invoke a root shell without using `sudo` or `su` to switch accounts.
-  This is a simple way to escalate privileges without tripping simple CLI detections
+  This is an easy way to escalate privileges without tripping simple CLI detections
     * The `auditd` module will still log a `USER_AUTH:res=success` message with the `acct` field indicating the username of the escalating account and a `SERVICE_START` message with the unit name `run-u[0-9]+`